"Being close can at times mean keeping your distance."

 Those who work with their partner will confirm it, what happens at home stays at home...
 Okay, but in this case, everything happens at home.
 So, it's important to separate work and family life.
 For example, I don't blame my partner for not emptying the dishwasher during his coffee break.

-6. I try to be innovative in terms of activities
+6. Try to be innovative and creative when planning activities

 Changing your mind is important in times of crisis.
 I take advantage of the time I have at home to spice up my daily life.
 Cooking with the family, DIY, sports at home...
 How about doing activities that have never been done before?
 Enough to lead to good laughs, distract us and bring us closer together.